killdash9/MacClam/README.md

    directories are monitored.
 2. Scheduled scanning: MacClam will perform recursive scans of directories at scheduled times.
 By default, the entire hard drive is scanned once a week.
+Scheduling is done with cron.
 3. On-demand scanning: Running `MacClam.sh` with one or more file or directory arguments will scan the files or directories specified.